 You don't say how old you are, whether or not you're close to menopause or whether you've concluded that you no longer need birth control because you're not sexually active.
-I discussed your question with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine and an expert on women's health.
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine.
 She told me that going off birth control pills abruptly can make you feel out of balance and irritable and can bring on irregular or heavy periods for a few months.
 Dr. Low Dog says these changes reflect your body's efforts to find its "new normal" without the influence of the hormones in the pill.
 She suggests going to a lower dose (20 mcg of estrogen) for two to three months to help ease the transition off medication.

 Dr. Low Dog also recommends a supplement of 300-500 mg of chasteberry taken each morning for two to three months to help regulate your menstrual cycle and alleviate any PMS-type symptoms you may experience.
 She further suggests taking a good B-complex vitamin at this time, since long term use of birth control pills can deplete some B-vitamins.